-2.5 MonitorWare Agent Tutorial
+2.6 MonitorWare Agent Tutorial

-The goal of this tutorial is to provide a rough overview over the MonitorWare Agent as well as some typical uses.
-It is in no way complete, but should help in understanding MonitorWare Agent and how it can be configured to suit your needs.
+This tutorial is to provide an overview of MonitorWare Agent and some of its typical uses.
+It is not a complete product documentary but helps enough to understand and target the application according to your needs.
 In the tutorial, we start by describing and focusing on the filter conditions, as these are often needed to understand the usage scenarios that follow below.